Graduate StatLab Fellows

 About StatLab and Research Data Services at UVA Library

 The Library’s Research Data Services (RDS) provides expertise around data discovery and software, data management and sharing, and data analytics and use.
 Within RDS, the StatLab offers consultation, collaboration, training and support around data science, applied statistics, and scientific computing.
 We support research needs around data wrangling and cleaning, analysis and visualization, statistical inference and computational methods, reproducibility and open science.
-RDS/ StatLab staff collectively have expertise in open source programming languages like R and Python, in statistical environments like Stata and SPSS, and in computing technologies like Unix, GitHub, and ShareLaTeX.
+RDS/ StatLab staff collectively have expertise in open source programming languages like R and Python, in statistical environments like Stata and SPSS, and in computing technologies like Unix, GitHub, and Overleaf.

 StatLab, as a service, assists with a wide portfolio of quantitative research and contributes to data science education; StatLab, as an initiative, engages in collaborative knowledge production through projects of the Data for Democracy Lab.
 You can learn more about the StatLab at our website.